DarkWiiPlayer/nanotest/readme.md

 Options
 ------------

-Nanotest#new can take an optional hash of named parameters.
+Numidium#new can take an optional hash of named parameters.
 Here's a list of the possible parameters:

 * verbose: boolean # More output, tells you about passing tests as well, etc.
 * notify_pass: boolean # Also informs you of passing tests